- For Women Facing a Breast Biopsy

 Other benign breast conditions

 Fat necrosis sometimes happens when an injury to the breast heals and leaves scar tissue that can feel like a lump.
-A biopsy can confirm that the change is not cancer.
+A biopsy can confirm that the lump is not cancer.
 Sometimes when the breast is injured, an oil cyst (fluid-filled area) forms instead of scar tissue during healing.
-Oil cysts can be diagnosed and treated by taking out (aspirating) the fluid.
+Oil cysts can be diagnosed and treated by using a needle to take out the fluid.

 Duct ectasia is common and most often affects women in their 40s and 50s.
 Symptoms are usually a green, black, thick, or sticky discharge from the nipple, and tenderness or redness of the nipple and area around the nipple.
 Duct ectasia can also cause a hard lump, which is usually biopsied to be sure it’s not cancer.
 Redness that does not go away may need to be biopsied to be sure it’s not cancer.